neuronlabs/errors/README.md

 The package provides simple error handling interfaces and functions.
 It allows to create simple and detailed classified errors.

-### ClassError
+## ClassError

 A `ClassError` is the interface that allow provides error that returns `Class`.

-### DetailedError
+## DetailedError

-`DetailedError` is the interface used for errors that stores and handles human readable details.
+`DetailedError` is the interface used for errors that stores and handles human readable details, contains it's instance id and runtime call operation.
+Implements `ClassError`, `Detailer`, `Operationer`, `Indexer`, `error` interfaces.

+### Detailer

+`Detailer` interface allows to set and get the human readable details - full sentences.

-### OperationError
+### Operationer

-`OperationError` is the interface used for errors that stores the runtime operation information.
+`OperationError` is the interface used to get the runtime operation information.

-### IndexedError
+### Indexer

-`IndexedError` is the interface for errors that stores 'ID' for each error instance.
+`Indexer` is the interface used to obtain 'ID' for each error instance.

 ## Error handling